Hydrotoast/mrepl.vim/README.md

-## vim-mrepl
+## mrepl.vim

-Adds modal REPL protocol to Neovim.
+Adds a modal REPL protocol to Neovim.
 A REPL protocol defines a format for how line and block commands are issued to a REPL.
 A modal protocol changes its behavior based on the mode.

 ### Usage

-To begin using `vim-mrepl`, we need to bind the buffer to an existing terminal.
+To begin using `mrepl.vim`, we need to bind the buffer to an existing terminal.

 ```
 :ReplBind {repl_bufname}